Georgetown College offers a minor in Business Administration.

 - is in the spring term of sophomore year,

-- has a minimum 3.3 grade point average in the prerequisite courses.
+- has a maintained a 3.3 cumulative grade point average cumulatively and in the prerequisite courses.*

 The program is limited to 50 students per class, selected on the basis of an application submitted in spring of their sophomore year.
 Junior and senior students are not eligible to apply retroactively.
+(Note: spring sophomore or junior transfer students to the College interested in the minor should speak to their advisor as soon as possibl upon matriculation to Georgetown.)
 The application will consist of an essay outlining the student’s reasons for seeking a minor in Business Administration, with an emphasis on how the minor would complement the student’s other major or minor interests.
-A committee of deans in the College will review the applications.
+A committee of deans from both the College and the McDonough School of Business will review the applications.

 REQUIREMENTS FOR the MINOR